 What else do fast, wide roads have to do with homelessness and the Springwater Trail problems?
 Visibility, for one thing.
-Out in Washington County where I live in a zero-car household, people commuting to work in cars are demanding wider, faster roads—and they’re getting them.
+Out in Washington County, where I live in a zero-car household, people commuting to work here in cars from Portland & around the county grumble for wider, faster roads—and get them, even if homes or businesses must be demolished in the widening.
 But from the freeway and five-lane roads, it’s impossible to see there are neighborhoods trying to live alongside these giant rivers of cars.
-It’s impossible to understand from the car how active commuters and renters are affected by wider streets.
+It’s impossible to understand from the car how active commuters and renters—especially those without cars—are affected by wider streets.
 In this way, driving promotes narcissism.
 All some car-commuters care about is having to spend less time driving (the irony of that is lost on them).
-They are oblivious or don’t care that their car’s noise and exhaust worsens neighborhoods, especially those on lower ends of the economic spectrum.
-I have a hard time imagining the average Washington County resident has even heard of the Springwater Corridor Trail, much less their complicity in the conflict.
+They are oblivious or don’t care that their car’s noise and exhaust worsens neighborhoods, especially those on lower ends of the economic spectrum which are often closest to freeways.
+I have a hard time imagining the average car-dependent Washington County resident has even heard of the Springwater Corridor Trail, much less their complicity-read Connectedness–to the conflict.
 Sure, they’re a whole county away.
 But also, how could they know of it, from their vantage?
 Who has told them?
-Like America buying chocolate that shows up in stores thanks to slave labor, suburban Americans aren’t cued to think about bicyclists—read people—and our houseless population trying to negotiate our streeted land.
+Like America buying chocolate that shows up in stores after slave labor on West African cocoa farms, or driving cars powered by conflict minerals mined in Democratic Republic of Congo, suburban Americans aren’t cued to think about bicyclists—read people, who rely on bicycles for transportation—and houseless populations, both trying to negotiate our streeted land.

 Advocates, though, should be—and are—thinking of suburban Americans.
 Let’s “open up” the plot of West Side Story (which, incidentally, was originally going to be titled East Side Story).
 In our story, let’s include the voices of the car-commuters (carists?) who demand more general taxes be spent on wider roads; let’s zoom this picture out.
+Let’s include urban Portlanders who drive to work in the suburbs, too.
 I want a more complete picture of Springwater Corridor Trail Story.